Arbiters & Organiser Resources

 Prior to registering an event for FIDE rating, the entry form must be listed online on the calendar page of the NZCF website – www.newzealandchess.co.nz.
 The contact email address for organisers to submit entry forms to is: NZCFcalendar@newzealandchess.co.nz.

-The following information is essential and should be provided to Michael Freeman at least one month before the event:
+The following information is essential and should be provided to Richie Christie at least one month before the event:

 1. The event name and location